Kubernetes Audit Logs in Parseable through Vector

 kubectl apply -f role.yaml

-• Assign the above role to both Service Accounts which we created in the previous sub-section using the following yaml manifest. (role-binding.yaml is attached to the lab-setup)
+• Assign the above role to both Service Accounts, which we created in the previous sub-section using the following YAML manifest.

 • Apply role-binding.yaml manifest to the Service Accounts.